Clemapfel/jluna/docs/benchmarks.md

 #### Executing Strings as Julia Code

 If we really have no choice but to execute a string as Julia code, `jluna::safe_eval` is the function of choice.
-It has all the bells and whistles `Module::safe_eval` has, except that it returns a raw C-pointer to the result of the code, rather then a proxy.
+It has all the bells and whistles `Module::safe_eval` has, except that it returns a raw C-pointer to the result of the code, rather than a proxy.
 This makes it ideal for this purpose.

 Just like `jluna::safe_call`, the following is GC-safe: